MikroElektronika/mikrosdk_click_v2/clicks/temphum11/DETAILS.md

 ## Examples Description

-> This click has two sensors which can be set to sample measurements with the resolution
+> This Click has two sensors which can be set to sample measurements with the resolution
 > of 8, 11 or 14 bits, based on the measurement time.
 Calibration coefficients that are applied
 > to the measured value and the results are stored in the MSB/LSB format, on the output registers.
 > These values are then used in formulas so that the final temperature or relative humidity data can be calculated.